 Here’s an example of how our very own Pretty Links listicle article ranks when searching for “Best conversion rate optimization tools”:

-The great thing about a listicle post is, you can ask the company that comes at the top of your list for a backlink.
+The great thing about a listicle post is, that you can ask the company that comes at the top of your list for a backlink.
 Getting a backlink from a site that’s relevant to your content is a big endorsement and can boost your search rankings.

 Infographics are one of the most popular link-building types.
 Incorporating them into your social media marketing strategy can get you more shares and likes than other types of content.
 Why?
 According to eye-tracking studies, people pay attention to information that carries images.
 A study from the Search Engine Journal shows that people are 30x more likely to quick-read an image rather than a written article.